firmai/tabular-data-generators/README.md

 Tabular data usually contains a mix of discrete and continuous columns.
 Continuous columns may have multiple modes whereas discrete columns are sometimes imbalanced making the modeling difficult.
 Existing statistical and deep neural network models fail to properly model this type of data.
 We design TGAN, which uses a conditional generative adversarial network to address these challenges.
 In CTGAN, we invent the ```mode-specific normalization``` (In CTGAN, we use variational Gaussian mixture model (VGM) to normalize continuous columns 25% improvement) to overcome the non-Gaussian and multimodal distribution (Section 4.2).
 We design a ```conditional generator``` (imbalanced data; 20% improvent) and ```training-by-sampling``` (conditional loss) to deal with the imbalanced discrete columns (Section 4.3).
 Ablation study necessary.
 They use  WGANGP.
 The identity (original data) always had the best performance.

-[TVAE] - Variational autoencoder (VAE) for mixed-type tabular data generation.
+TVAE (Same Paper as CTGAN) - Variational autoencoder (VAE) for mixed-type tabular data generation.
 VAEs directly use data to build the generator;

 ###### TVAE:
 Benefit here is that no conditioning is used for imbalanced data and this model still performs at a similar level to CTGAN above.
 On real datasets,TVAE and CTGAN outperform CLBN and PrivBN, whereas other GAN models cannot get as good a result as Bayesian networks.